Trump calls raid on his lawyer's office 'an attack on our country'

 "He certainly should have let us know if he was going to recuse himself, and we would have put a different attorney general in," Trump said.
 "So he made what I consider to be a very terrible mistake for the country.
 But you'll figure that out."

-Trump told reporters on Monday that he’s not worried about what the FBI may have seized from Cohen’s office.
-He also ignored questions about whether he had an affair with Daniels.
+Trump told reporters on Monday that he’s not worried about what the FBI may have seized from Cohen’s office and ignored questions about whether he had an affair with Daniels.
+The White House and Cohen have denied that Trump had an affair with her.

+Cohen has tried to maintain a distance between the president and the payout.
+That attempt has been the subject of campaign finance complaints and an inquiry last month by congressional Democrats, who said in a letter to Cohen that the situation could put Trump at risk of blackmail attempts.

+In a statement Monday, Cohen's lawyer Stephen Ryan said the "investigation using search warrants is completely inappropriate and unnecessary."

-Asked if he'd consider firing Mueller, Trump responded, "I think it's a disgrace what's going on.
-We’ll see what happens."
+Asked if he'd consider firing Mueller, Trump responded that people had told him he should and said, "I think it's a disgrace what's going on.
+We'll see what happens."

+Trump also said again that the team investigating him is biased and should instead be investigating his general election opponent, Hillary Clinton.

+“The other side is where there are crimes and those crimes are obvious — lies under oath all over the place, emails that are knocked out, that are acid washed and deleted, 33,000 emails were deleted after getting a subpoena from Congress,” he said.
+“Nobody bothers looking at that."